Tips and Strategies

 Mice can find a way into your house pretty easily.
 They can fit through a hole the size of a dime.
 That's why it's important to seal any cracks or openings around your foundation, windows, garage, or anywhere else.
 If you have rough siding on your house, such as brick, they can climb right up to the second floor or roof area without any problem, so be sure to check for openings at that level as well.
 This is a great project to tackle while the weather is still nice, because once winter comes mice start seeking shelter indoors.
 It’s better to keep them away than wait until there’s a mouse in the house.

 See the article Rodent-Proofing Your Home for more information.

 Mouse bait is placed in a bait station where the mouse enters, nibbles on the bait block, then leaves, and usually dies in its nest within 1 to 2 days.
 (It will not remain in the station.)
-Bait stations are available in child resistant, like the Tomcat® Mouse Killer Child Resistant, Disposable Station, and child & dog resistant, like the Tomcat® Mouse Killer Child & Dog Resistant, Disposable Station, options.
-The child & dog resistant stations can be used indoors or outdoors, while the child resistant stations are intended for indoor use only.
+Bait stations are available in child-resistant options, like the Tomcat® Mouse Killer Child Resistant, Disposable Station, and child- and dog-resistant options, like the Tomcat® Mouse Killer Child & Dog Resistant, Disposable Station.
+The child- and dog-resistant stations can be used indoors or outdoors, while the child resistant stations are intended for indoor use only.
 Bait stations come in disposable, for smaller problems, or refillable, for large infestations.
 The good news is, each 1-oz. bait block in a Tomcat® Mouse Killer bait station kills a lot of mice* (up to 12)!

 *Based on no-choice laboratory testing